nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 - set the `nullable` property depending on the question mark (e.g. `name?: string` will set `nullable: true`)
 - set the `type` property depending on the type (supports arrays as well)

-Please, note that your filenames **must have** one of the following suffixes in order to be analyzed by the plugin: `['.input.ts', '.args.ts', '.entity.ts']` (e.g., `author.entity.ts`).
+Please, note that your filenames **must have** one of the following suffixes in order to be analyzed by the plugin: `['.input.ts', '.args.ts', '.entity.ts', '.model.ts']` (e.g., `author.entity.ts`).
 If you are using a different suffix, you can adjust the plugin's behavior by specifying the `typeFileNameSuffix` option (see below).

 With what we've learned so far, you have to duplicate a lot of code to let the package know how your type should be declared in GraphQL.
 For example, you could define a simple `Author` class as follows: